 Louie Giglio is pastor of Passion City Church and the original visionary of the Passion movement, which exists “to call a generation to leverage their lives for the fame of Jesus.”
 Since 1997, Passion has gathered college-aged young people in events across the U.S. and around the world.
-Most recently, Passion hosted more than 50,000 in Mercedes-Benz Stadium and 1 million people joined online.
-Giglio is the bestselling author of Don’t Give the Enemy a Seat at Your Table, Not Forsaken, Goliath Must Fall, Indescribable: 100 Devotions about God & Science, The Comeback, The Air I Breathe, I Am Not but I Know I Am, and more.
+Giglio is the bestselling author of Seeing God as a Perfect Father, Don’t Give the Enemy a Seat at Your Table, Goliath Must Fall, Indescribable 100 Devotions about God & Science, The Air I Breathe, The Comeback, I Am Not but I Know I Am, and more.

 Michael R. Griffin

 Georgia Baptist Mission Board Public Affairs Ministry

 In 2014, Mike Griffin became the public affairs representative for the Georgia Baptist Convention, representing 1.4 million Georgia Baptists at the Capitol and speaking on religious issues around the state.
 In April 2010, an Atlanta Journal-Constitution article on “Georgia Influencers” ranked Griffin at 11th among Republicans with the most influence at the Capitol.
 Having served as a Southern Baptist pastor for over 35 years, Griffin is also a former president of the board of Ten Commandments Georgia and a past vice president of Georgia Right to Life, where he also served as a lobbyist and state field director.
 He is the former senior pastor at Liberty Baptist Church in Hartwell.

 WHY I CHOSE THIS WORK The very unique work of being a pastor and a lobbyist goes back to when God called me to preach when I was 16.
 I preached my first sermon at Dawson Street Baptist Church in Thomasville, Georgia, in 1977.